-In the early 17th century, King Jagat Jyoti Malla erected this temple.
-This temple was not three-story.
-But, of course, it was of pagoda style.
-Later on, king Bhupatindra Malla modified it into a triple roofed temple.
-Around in 1718 AD.
+In the early 17th century, King Jagat Jyoti Malla erected this temple though it was not three-storied.
+But, yes, it was made in pagoda style.
+Later on, king Bhupatindra Malla modified it into a triple roofed temple at around 1718 AD.

 By worse luck, the devasting earthquake of 1934AD collapsed it.
 And optimistically reassembled in the same structure.
 The ruinous earthquake of April 2015 again, made this temple renovated.
 It also destroyed the tiny way, passing through the betal temple.
 That ultimately leads toward the interior part of the bhairavnath temple.

 With a renovative history, this temple also owns an interesting anecdote, passed orally by our ancestors.
-According to which, the lord bhairava of Varanasi once visited Bhaktapur to see bisket jatra.
+According to this, the lord bhairava of Varanasi once visited Bhaktapur to see bisket jatra.